nachatra-sharma/react-js/2. Igniting our app/README.md

 ---

 - It generate a file named as package.json and this file contains the configuration for our project.
-So after initilizing npm in our project we need to install parcel (bundler) for our project.
+So after initializing npm in our project we need to install parcel (bundler) for our project.

 ---